 USCIS never asks for any form of payment or personal information over the phone.
 Do not give payment or personal information over the phone to anyone who claims to be a USCIS official.
 In general, we encourage you to protect your personal information and not to provide details about your immigration application in any public area.

-If you have been a victim of this telephone scam, please report it to the Federal Trade Commission, or report it to appropriate state authority.
+If you have been a victim of this telephone scam, please report it to the Federal Trade Commission, or report it to the appropriate state authority.
 Visit the USCIS website for information on where to report scams in your state.

 Please refer to the links below for helpful resources: